 We believe we are a leader in the manufacturing of biologics and that our manufacturing capabilities represent a competitive advantage.
 The products we manufacture consist of both biologics and small molecule drugs.
 The majority of our products are biologics that are produced in living cells and that are inherently complex due to naturally-occurring molecular variations.
 Highly specialized knowledge and extensive process and product characterization are required to transform laboratory-scale processes into reproducible commercial manufacturing processes.
+Further, our expertise in manufacturing of biologics positions us well for leadership in the global biosimilars market.
 For additional information regarding manufacturing facilities, see Item 2.
 Properties.